Water Quality Network

-Lakes included in the WQN (except for Lake Erie and Presque Isle Bay which are part of the base sampling network) are selected after consideration of size, public access, intensity of use and availability of existing data.
+Lakes included in the WQN (except for Lake Erie and Presque Isle Bay which are part of the stream sampling network) are selected after consideration of size, public access, intensity of use and availability of existing data.
 Large lakes with heavy public use and/or historical data are favored for inclusion in this program because changing trends in the water quality of these resources have the potential for serious impacts on water uses.

 Data collection is a collaborative effort between the United States Geological Survey (USGS) PA Water Science Center, Susquehanna River Basin Commission (SRBC), and Pennsylvania Department of Environmental Protection (PADEP).
 The data collected at these stations can be viewed and downloaded from the Water Quality Portal.
 The water chemistry data collected at the Chesapeake Bay stations is also downloadable from the Chesapeake Bay Program (CBP) Water Quality Database.
 Reporting on WQN data can be found in the USGS Annual Data Reports, SRBC Technical Reports, the SRBC Sediment and Nutrient Assessment Program (SNAP) Reports, and in the PADEP Integrated Water Quality Monitoring and Assessment Report.
 WQN station locational information and descriptions of the physical, chemical, and biological data to be collected is published in Pennsylvania’s Surface Water Quality Network (WQN) manual.
 This manual can be found in Appendix D of PADEP'S Water Quality Monitoring Protocols for Streams and Rivers document.
 Detailed lists of the active, discontinued, and macroinvertebrate WQN stations are also included in the manual.
 Links to the manual, databases, and reports can be found below under the Resources section of this webpage.

 For information and/or questions regarding the Water Quality Network contact the Water Quality Division at 717.787.9637.